yayyzan/RISCV-Processor/Yazan_README.md

 - I would try to minimize the amount of [unnecessary comments](https://github.com/EIE2-IAC-Labs/iac-riscv-cw-30/commit/4724db8d71daf9d79114a76b3db90f10f4f8bf80) I make in code.
 This makes everything look cleaner.

-- I overused Git on the terminal: I would make all my changes, big or small, locally, then `add`, `commit`, `push`.
-I should have utilized the GitHub interface for minor changes as that would have been easier and quicker.
+- I overused Git on the terminal: I would make all my changes (big and small) locally, then `add`, `commit`, `push`.
+I should have utilized the GitHub interface for small changes as that would have been easier and quicker.

 - Lastly, I would add more to the CPU, an example would be data cache.